nsanjula/Ikmangaman.lk/README.md

 - 📍 **Interactive Route Visualization**
   Uses Google Maps to display the route from your current location to the destination, including distance and time.

+- 🗺️ **Destination-Specific Map Overlays**
+  Shows key landmarks and points of interest around each recommended destination for better trip planning.

 - 🌦️ **Real-Time Weather Insights**
   Fetches live weather information to help users plan trips accordingly.